Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 13.9% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 13.6% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 789,018 2010: 790,943 2011: 800,607 2012: 812,740 2013: 827,797 2014: 841,673 2015: 854,950 2016: 866,894 2017: 881,694 2018: 890,869 2019: 898,553 2010 base 2019